sbogacz/go-pipeline/README.md

 This package also provides a `RateLimiter` function which takes a rate limiter from the "golang.org/x/time/rate" package, and returns an `Operator` which returns a channel whose input is throttled by the provided rate limiter.

+## Examples

+More examples of how to use the pipeline package can be found in the test files